viccon/sturdyc/README.md

 to reduce the number of cache keys.
 Consider an endpoint that allows fetching 10,000 records in batches of 20.
 The IDs for the batch are supplied as query parameters, for example, `https://example.com?ids=1,2,3,4,5,...20`.
-If we were to use this as the cache key, the way many CDNs would do, we could quickly calculate the number of keys we would generate like this:
+If we were to use this as the cache key, the way many CDNs would, we could quickly calculate the number of keys we would generate like this:

 $$ C(n, k) = \binom{n}{k} = \frac{n!}{k!(n-k)!} $$